Dispersion of Multiferroic Nanoparticles in a Bent-Core Nematic Liquid Crystal: Experimental and Theoretical Study: introduction

-In this paper, we synthesize bismuth ferrite nanoparticles with size of 30 nm and estimated ferroelectric polarization of about 48 $\mu {\rm C}$/${\rm cm}^2$, with a very weak surface ferromagnetic moment \cite{castillo2013effect_20, Dhananjoy2023dielectric_21, selbach2007size_22, karpinsky2017thermodynamic_23}.
+In this article, we synthesize bismuth ferrite (BiFeO$_3$) nanoparticles with size of 30 nm and estimate ferroelectric polarization of about 48 $\mu {\rm C}$/${\rm cm}^2$, with a very weak surface ferromagnetic moment \cite{castillo2013effect_20, Dhananjoy2023dielectric_21, selbach2007size_22, karpinsky2017thermodynamic_23}.
 Without an externally applied magnetic field, the inherent magnetic field generated by the magnetic dipoles of the nanoparticles is weak.
 Therefore, the magnetic moment of the multiferroic BiFeO$_3$ nanoparticle cannot affect the properties of the liquid crystal matrix notably \cite{reznikov2017ferromagnetic_24, emdadi2018behaviour_25, emdadi2018investigation_26}.
 We discard the magnetic moment of the nanoparticle for our work.
 It is assumed that within the nanoparticle, the electric polarization vector of multiferroic BiFeO$_3$ nanoparticles is fixed in one direction \cite{emdadi2018investigation_26}.
 The strong ferroelectric moment of the synthesized nanoparticle interacts with the dipole moment of the liquid crystal and has the potential to alter the order parameter of the host liquid crystal matrix through its local electric field.
 It is reported that if the bent-core nematic liquid crystal molecule contains an electronegative group as a terminal unit, then the sample exhibits a large polarization value \cite{mohiuddin2017observation_28,hiremath2016supramolecular_29}.
-The 8-F-OH compound also has electronegative fluorine ($-F$) as one terminal group \cite{zhang2022electric_27}.
-The studied bent-core nematic sample (8-F-OH) exhibits nematic phases with cybotactic clusters over a wide temperature range ($> 80 ^\circ {\rm C} $) and has ferroelectric-like switching with a macroscopic polarization $\sim$185 ${\rm nC/cm}^2$ \cite{zhang2022electric_27}.
+The 8-F-OH compound also has electronegative fluorine ($-F$) as one terminal moiety \cite{zhang2022electric_27}.
+The studied bent-core compound (8-F-OH) exhibits a nematic phase with cybotactic clusters over a wide temperature range ($> 80 ^\circ {\rm C} $) and has an electric field-induced polar response with a macroscopic polarization $\sim$185 ${\rm nC/cm}^2$ \cite{zhang2022electric_27, kaur2023polar}.
 Such a large value of polarization is surely an indication of the strong local transverse dipole moment of cybotactic clusters \cite{ghosh2014ferroelectric_4, kumar2018nanodoping_12, vita2018polar_30}.